 Evaluation of Board Composition.
 Each year the Nominating, Governance and Sustainability Committee evaluates the size and composition of the Board to assess whether they are appropriately considering our evolving needs.
 In making this evaluation, the Nominating, Governance and Sustainability Committee considers PGE's strategic direction, current director qualifications, experience and diversity, the results of Board and committee self-assessments, and legal and regulatory requirements.
 The Nominating, Governance and Sustainability Committee also considers whether there may be a need to fill a future Board vacancy considering our director retirement and tenure policy.
-If the Nominating, Governance and Sustainability Committee identifies a need to fill a future Board vacancy or add to the mix of skills and qualifications represented on the Board, the Nominating, Governance and Sustainability Committee oversees the director recruitment process.
+If the Nominating, Governance and Sustainability committee oversees the director recruitment process.